galatti/Nexus/CONTRIBUTING.md

 ### 2. Make Changes
 - Write code following project conventions
-- Add tests for new functionality
+- Add tests for new functionality (using Vitest)
 - Update documentation as needed
 - Ensure all tests pass
+- **Create both .sh and .ps1 versions** of any scripts

 ### 3. Test Your Changes
 ```bash